MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 ### 5. Install and Configure Voicemod

 Download and install Voicemod V2 from the official [Voicemod website](https://www.voicemod.net/).
 Install it in the `C:\Program Files` directory.
 Then log in to your Voicemod account and activate the Pro license if not already activated.
-(at the time of writing, Voicemod V3 does not include the noise reduction feature, only gate)
+(at the time of writing, Voicemod V3 does not include the noise reduction feature, only gate which is not sufficient for this use case)

 DO NOT use the same account as another device, as it will log out the other device or vice versa!!

 Configure the audio settings, including noise reduction (I recommend leaving at a high value, like 90%) and set it to update without asking.
 Also, set it to use the default output device.
 Make sure that the option to auto-start with Windows is checked and it is set to start minimized to the system tray.

 The file `voidemod-presets.vs2` contains the effects presets used for the project.
-You can import it into Voicemod to use the same settings.
+You can import it into Voicemod to use the same settings, or set your own effects:
+- Add the voice effects you want to appear in the menu as "Favorites"
+- Add the sound effects you want to appear in the menu to a soundboard named "Fursuit"

 ### 6. Install and Configure AnyDesk